sebastien-ferry/sebastien-ferry.github.io/_posts/2020-11-08-pacman-hook.md

 ---
 **BTW, I use arch.** Here are 2 small snippets to hook pacman to provide the description of packages updated/removed (installed too).

-It helps me check the description of packages updated.

 <!--more-->

+It helps me check the description of the packages just updated, and gives a hint about why it is here.

 # Update or delete